openhealthcare/openhealthcare.org.uk/source/_posts/2016-03-21-how-to-pitch-at-a-hackday.md

 What makes a good pitch at a hack day?
 </p></blockquote>

-... so we thought we'd share a few tips for people coming to hack days on how to win at hack day pitching.
+... so we thought we'd share a few tips for people coming to hack days on how to make a great hack day pitch

 ## 1. Tell a story